Melt-in-Your-Mouth Instant Pot Mississippi Pot Roast

 In Closing

-There’s something special about a juicy, melt-in-your-mouth Mississippi Pot Roast that makes even the simplest weeknight dinner feel comforting and intentional.
+There’s something special about a juicy, melt-in-your-mouth Mississippi Pot Roast that makes even the simplest weeknight dinner feel cozy and very comforting.
 Whether you’re serving it over creamy mashed potatoes, pairing it with warm bread from the oven, or enjoying leftovers the next day, this cozy, flavor-packed pot roast is the kind of recipe that brings everyone to the table.
 I hope this becomes one of those reliable, family-loved meals you reach for all season long, simple, hearty, and always satisfying.

 XO, Bri